dataDrawing/meowscrub-v2/README.md

-This repository is created solely for archival.
+This repository is for the final version of meowscrub-v2, and is created solely for archival.
 Support for self-hosting will not be provided.